Measurement-induced purification in large-N hybrid Brownian circuits: Hybrid Brownian circuits

 where both $\langle Z_2 \rangle = \sum_V \pi(V) Z_{2}(V)$ and $\langle P^2 \rangle = \sum_V \pi(V) P^{2}(V)$ are individually averaged over circuit realizations $V = V(\mvec{J},\mvec{n})$.
 While one might reasonably protest that the disorder-averaged quantity $\langle \Pi_{Q} \rangle$ is not as physical as the quantity $\overline{\Pi_Q}$, we show in Appendix \ref{app:disorderavg} that measuring $\langle \Pi_Q \rangle$ just corresponds to sampling the purity $\Pi_Q(V)$ over trajectories with a different probability distribution $\pi'(V)$ from the usual circuit probability distribution $\pi(V)$.
 Moreover, we demonstrate that the disorder-averaged quantity $\langle \Pi_Q \rangle$ requires only classical post-processing and no more quantum resources than simulating $\overline{\Pi_Q}$.

 In the rest of the paper, we consider the deterministic weak measurement setup for qubits $S = 1/2$, and suppress the $\langle \ldots \rangle$ notation for $\Pi_{Q}$, $Z_2$ and $P^2$, always referring to the particular averaged quantity whenever $\Pi_{Q}$, $Z_2$ and $P^2$ are considered.
-Also, we will make statements about the Renyi-2 entropy-like quantity $-\ln{\langle \Pi_{Q} \rangle}$ derived from the averaged purity $\langle \Pi_{Q} \rangle$.
-This is obviously not the same as the averaged Renyi-2 entropy of the system, since we are averaging the purity and then taking the logarithm.
+Also, we will make statements about the R\'enyi-2 entropy-like quantity $-\ln{\langle \Pi_{Q} \rangle}$ derived from the averaged purity $\langle \Pi_{Q} \rangle$.
+This is obviously not the same as the averaged R\'enyi-2 entropy of the system, since we are averaging the purity and then taking the logarithm.
 In the rest of the paper, when referring to the entropy of the system we always refer to the quantity $-\ln{\langle \Pi_{Q} \rangle}$, which is what we can access analytically.